c-flynn/Nunchuckoo/README.md

 ======
 Connect your Wii Nunchuck to your arduino board.

 If you are using a [WiiChuck adapter](http://todbot.com/blog/2008/02/18/wiichuck-wii-nunchuck-adapter-available).
-The following image should help uou to connect your Nunchuck to your Arduino:
+The following image should help you to connect your Nunchuck to your Arduino:
 ![Connect Nunchuck and Arduino](https://dl.dropbox.com/u/29093681/connection.jpg)
 Black Wire - Arduino Gnd
 Red Wire - Arduino 3V3